rur/angular-layout-directive/README.md

 		...
 	</an-overlay>

-\_parent is a reference to it containers layout scope.
-This will be either a layout, block or screen. \_overlay is reference to its own isolated layout scope, similar to how screens work.
+"\_parent" is a reference to it containers layout scope.
+This will be either a layout, block or screen. "\_overlay" is reference to its own isolated layout scope, similar to how screens work.

 Overlays are controlled through the layout scope of its parent like so: